Free Pure Flix Trial

 “Consecrate the fiftieth year and proclaim liberty throughout the land to all its inhabitants.
 It shall be a jubilee for you; each of you is to return to your family property and to your own clan.”

 Still in the mood to learn even more about America this Independence Day?
-Delve into our country’s fascinating history through shows and films like "The American Heritage Series," "First Freedom" and "Drive Thru History: America."
+Delve into our country’s fascinating history through shows and films like "The American Heritage Series" and "Drive Thru History: America."
 Pure Flix also has thousands of faith and family-friendly movies, TV shows and original series.
 Sign up today!